Here are the 40 of the best breastfeeding tips from seasoned moms! Get tips for successfully feeding newborns, soreness, milk production, and more!

 Most new mothers experience soreness with breastfeeding in the first few weeks.
 It’s an unfortunate part of the process, but it doesn’t last forever.
 Here are some tips to ease and prevent soreness.

 - Make sure baby has a good latch.
 A proper latch can prevent painful sores and ensures baby gets as much milk as he or she needs.
 Before leaving the hospital, take advantage of your hospital’s lactation specialist.
-This specialist will give you the proper tools to ensure your baby nurses well.
+This specialist will give you the proper tools to ensure your baby nurses well and avoids a lipstick nipple latch.
 And once home, there are tons of videos on Youtube that can help, too.

 - Use nipple cream.
 Nipple cream can offer needed relief during those first couple weeks of feeding.
 Some moms also use expressed milk to help with sores and tenderness.